akeneo/pim-api-docs/content/concepts/target-market-settings.md

 ::: availability versions=1.7,2.x,3.x,4.0,Serenity editions=CE,EE
 :::

-A channel refers to a place where your product information will be visible: for example, a website, a print catalog or a mobile application.
+A channel is a place where your product information is visible: for example, a website, a print catalog or a mobile application.
 Actually, a channel defines a selection of products and information to export.

 :::info